\(p\)-value and Bayesian Hypothesis Testing#

 Graphical Summary#

-The p-value represents the probability of observing a test statistic at least as extreme as what was actually observed, assuming the null hypothesis is true.
+The \(p\)-value is the probability of observing a test statistic at least as extreme as the one observed, assuming the null hypothesis is true.

 Technical Details#